withastro/docs/src/pages/en/core-concepts/routing.md

 ## Dynamic routes

-A single Astro page file can specify dynamic route parameters in its filename to generate matching pages.
+An Astro page file can specify dynamic route parameters in its filename to generate matching pages.
 For example, you might create an `authors/[author].astro` file that generates a bio page for every author on your blog. `author` becomes a _parameter_ that you can access from inside the page.

 In Astro's default static output mode, these pages are generated at build time, and so you must predetermine the list of `author`s that get a corresponding file.
 In SSR mode, a page will be generated on request for any route that matches.